LuanPM284/webshop/README.md

 We start a project by creating a directory and using our code editor to start.

-We need a `package.json` file.
+We need a *package.json* file.

 We could create one file and name it that, but we also have access to `npm` (Node Package Manager) so we will use that instead.

 `npm init`
 - different options will appear, we can interact with them

-`npm init -y` // -y will skip the options
+`npm init -y`
+- -y will skip the options

 Next we need to create a entry point.

-We will use `index.js`, once we write inside it we can run it, using Node installed in the machine, by typing `node index.js` or ´node fileName´ no need for the `.js`.
+We will use *index.js*, once we write inside it we can run it, using Node installed in the machine, by typing `node index.js` or ´node fileName´ no need for the `.js`.

 A detail to pay attention to, is since this is not running on a browser de `window` type variable gives us an error.

-We insteal have a `global` type object that will store several variables.
+We instead have a `global` type object that will store several variables.
 Also have a `process` object

-**Modules**
+---
+#### Modules

 An example:
 ```JS